+Coverage given for limited transplants click here

+with preauthorization. click fiere

+Maximum of \$2,000 per calendar year.

+This excludes eyeglasses, contacts, or click here

+hearing aids.

+Coverage for preventive care visits that click boro

+are appropriate by age. click here

+Covered Benefits To Learn More

+To Learn Wore

 Coverage for preventive care and

 specialty care visits that is appropriate by

 age.
 The standard CHP+ benefit is limited

 to \$50 for the purchase of lenses, frames,

-Vision Comisso or contacts per calendar year.
-As an click here
+or contacts per calendar year.
+As an aliak bana

-Vision Services EXTRA BENEFIT, CHP+ offered by
+EXTRA BENEFIT, CHP+ offered by click here

 Colorado Access members get an

 additional \$100.
 This is a total of \$150

 per member per calendar year for the

 purchase of lenses, frames, or contacts.

-Physical, Occupational, and Speech For outpatient physical rehabilitation
+For outpatient physical rehabilitation

-Therapy (physical, occupational, and/or speech
+(physical, occupational, and/or speech

 therapy) the standard CHP+ coverage is

 limited to 30 visits per calendar year.
 As

 an EXTRA BENEFIT, CHP+ offered by

 Colorado Access members get 10 more click here

 outpatient visits.
 This is a total coverage

 of 40 outpatient visits per diagnosis per

 calendar year.
 For children ages 0 to 3

 there is no limit for the benefit of

 physical, occupational, and speech

 therapy.

+with preauthorization.
+Maximum of \$2,000 per calendar year.
+This excludes eyeglasses, contacts, or hearing aids.
+Coverage for preventive care visits that are appropriate by age.
+Covered Benefits Coverage for preventive care and specialty care visits that is appropriate by age.
+The standard CHP+ benefit is limited to \$50 for the purchase of lenses, frames, or contacts per calendar year.
+As an EXTRA BENEFIT, CHP+ offered by Colorado Access members get an additional \$100.
+This is a total of \$150 per member per calendar year for the purchase of lenses, frames, or contacts.
+For outpatient physical rehabilitation (physical, occupational, and/or speech therapy) the standard CHP+ coverage is limited to 30 visits per calendar year.
+As an EXTRA BENEFIT, CHP+ offered by Colorado Access members get 10 more outpatient visits.
+This is a total coverage of 40 outpatient visits per diagnosis per calendar year.
+For children ages 0 to 3 there is no limit for the benefit of physical, occupational, and speech